arangodb/docs/arangograph/projects.md

-When using [private endpoints](deployments.html#how-to-create-a-private-endpoint-deployment), [notebooks](notebooks.html), and [metrics](monitoring-metrics.html), you can specify alternate domain names which are added to the self-signed certificate as Subject Alternative Name (SAN).
+When using [private endpoints](deployments.html#how-to-create-a-private-endpoint-deployment), [notebooks](notebooks.html), and [metrics](monitoring-metrics.html), you can specify alternate domain names which are added only to the self-signed certificate as Subject Alternative Name (SAN).

 The Subject Alternative Name (SAN) is an extension to the X. 509 specification